Nascenx/nascenx.github.io/README.md

 + Finite Element Analysis of Different Osteotomy Methods for Kyphotic Deformity of Osteoporotic Vertebral Compression Fracture

 *Finalised*
-+ *terminated* - A Simulated Randomized Controlled Trial of Statins in Preventing Cardiotoxicity of Chemotherapy Drugs for Breast Cancer
++ *terminated for potential covariants* - A Simulated Randomized Controlled Trial of Statins in Preventing Cardiotoxicity of Chemotherapy Drugs for Breast Cancer

 *Published*
 + not yet lol